AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## Prerequisites

 - Mac or Linux host or VM (or Windows with WSL) with Internet access
-- Installed git, maven, and a recent JDK version 8 or later.
+- Installed git, maven, and JDK version 8 or later.
 This can be an Azul JDK but does not have to be.
 - Azul Intelligence Cloud access (contact your Azul Account Manager if you dont have access)

 ## Getting Started